Request Verification

 Warning

-If you do not have the Web Application Firewall enabled, it may be wise to enable it before you enable the attack mode, even a basic WAF configuration can prevent attacks in the future, while the Attack mode is meant as a purely reactive measure.
+If you do not have the Web Application Firewall enabled, consider enabling it first before you enable the attack mode, even a basic WAF configuration can prevent attacks in the future, while the Attack mode is meant as a purely reactive measure.

 Setup